SISPO-developers/sispo_docker/README.md

 ##### Info

-Star catalog (UCAC4) must be downloaded manually.
+* Star catalog (UCAC4) must be downloaded manually.
-ComaCreator must be installed manually but the dockerfile already installs required packages.
+* ComaCreator must be installed manually but the dockerfile already installs required packages.
+* For people interested in using sispo+cuda+windows: https://developer.nvidia.com/blog/announcing-cuda-on-windows-subsystem-for-linux-2/